This piece was written by our Chief Inspector, Andrea Lewis.

 The day is almost over, but wait – another call: a dog is dying of neglect in a country area, but we have no Inspectors near there today.
 I make a frenzied ring around to get assistance from local authorities – I hope someone can get there before it’s too late!

-I’ve been doing this job for 11 years as of next week.
+I’ve been doing this job for 15 years now.
 I’m so proud of the work that we do but when you have a bad day in this job, you have a really bad day.

 There is too much cruelty and neglect.
 We are receiving more cruelty reports than ever.
 It needs to stop, and we will do everything in our power to stop it.

 RSPCA is the only South Australian charity with legal power to investigate animal cruelty – but inspectors rely on the public to be their eyes and ears.
 That’s why RSPCA has launched its Combat Cruelty campaign, which asks South Australians to take the pledge to combat cruelty.